-Financial Need: Eligibility for campus-based aid (FSEOG and Work Study) and the subsidized Direct Student Loan Program are based on need.
+Financial Need: Eligibility for campus-based aid (SEOG and Work Study) and the subsidized Direct Student Loan Program are based on need.
 Need is defined as the difference between the cost of education and the family’s ability to pay.
 Ability to pay is determined using a standard formula, established by law.
 It is based on several factors including annual income, assets, household size, and the number in college.
 The calculation result is shown on your Student Aid Report as the Expected Family Contribution (EFC).

-A student must complete more than 60% of the semester to earn 100% of federal aid.
+A student must complete more than 60% of the semester to earned 100% of Federal aid.
 Students may not be entitled to all their federal aid if they withdraw before aid has been disbursed.
 This may result in the student owing money to the college.
 See the section on “Return of Title IV Funds” in the catalog or on our website - www.ecc.edu on the Financial Aid homepage.

 Cost of Attendance